FEM Thermal#

 Robin (composite)#

-Thermal Convection asserts both a reference temperature (K) and heat transfer coefficient (W/m2-K) to model surface convection (as driven by fluid flow, etc).
+Thermal Convection asserts both a scalar reference temperature (K) and scalar heat transfer coefficient (W/m2-K) heat flow normal to the surface.

 Solvers#

 Once the physics and conditions are defined, an adjacency matrix A is assembled to represented the behavior of the system.
-A residual vector b is also defined.
-In preparation for solution v, linear operations are performed to manipulate the matrix and residual vector into a solvable system-of equations of form A*v = b.
+The residual vector b is defined, and in preparation for solution v, linear operations are performed to manipulate the matrix and residual vector into a solvable system-of equations of form A*v = b.

-The Conjugate Gradient method solves such 1-DOF formulations on the available GPU within a tolerance defined by Convergence in compute.cfg.
+The Conjugate Gradient method solves such 1-DOF formulations on the available GPU within a tolerance defined by Convergence in compute.cfg maximum double-precision tolerance on order of 1e-16.

 Steady-State#